 Each of us will arrive at the time when this earthly life will end – that is what we call death.
-Unless you are alive at Christ’s Second Coming, you will die.
-Either way, you will then come face to face with your God to be judged and learn if you will spend eternity in Heaven or Hell.
+You will then come face to face with your God to be judged and learn if you will spend eternity in Heaven or Hell.

 “Just as it is appointed that human beings die once, and after this the judgment, so also Christ, offered once to take away the sins of many, will appear a second time, not to take away sin but to bring salvation to those who eagerly await him” (Hebrews 9:27-28).

 The focus of this first installment is death.

 So, the first thing that happens to each of us at the end of our earthly life is death.
 Let’s talk a bit about that.
 Where does death come from?
 Death is a result of sin.